harmanvir1995/conuhack-baymax-chatbot/README.md

 1. The app queries patient medical data from Snowflake using a SQL query.
 2. It then sends the retrieved data to Cortex AI for analysis.
 3. The results are displayed in the Streamlit frontend for easy visualization.

-## License:
-MIT License

-## Disclaimer:
-Ensure you configure the proper credentials for Snowflake and Cortex AI before using this application in production.